JoskedeJong/ProjectBasicCalculator/projectBasicCalc/README.md

-Project 'Basic calculator'
+## Project 'Basic calculator'

-to goal is to produce a basic calculator that can perform the \+ and \-  modifications to an entry.
+the goal is to produce a basic calculator that can perform the \+ and \-  modifications to an entry.

+#### development goals:
 * [x] 1: create a sketch of the rough outline and functionality of the document.
 * [x] 2: create and push a new repository using the command line.
 * \- this push should include the image file.
 I'll all this manually for now.